zhubert/malachite/README.md

 ### Ruby 2.2.4+

 It's strongly recommended to use the [newest release of Ruby](https://www.ruby-lang.org/en/news/2015/12/16/unsafe-tainted-string-usage-in-fiddle-and-dl-cve-2015-7551/) as there was a security issue with older versions of Fiddle.

+### Production Readiness

+Likely more gotchas with architecture variations and Cgo.
+Submit a PR if you find something.